 English Support for Current Students

 Studying at university is an exciting challenge.
-To help you succeed in your academic studies, AUB has a team of English for Academic Purposes (EAP) tutors who can help you develop your academic language and study skills if you use English as an additional language.
+To help you succeed in your academic studies, AUB has a team of English for Academic Purposes (EAP) tutors who can help you develop your academic language and skills if you use English as an additional language.

-- Research and reading skills
+- Researching and reading academic texts

-- Discussion skills
+- Notetaking skills